The gas and stellar content of a metal-poor galaxy at $z=8.496$ as revealed by JWST and ALMA: Best-fit SED model

 \section{Best-fit SED model}

-As briefly described in the main text, we modelled the SED of \galname\ using {\sc Bagpipes} based on the measured \jwst/NIRCam+NIRISS photometry.
-Specifically, we assume a \cite{Salim18} dust model, allowing the slope ($\delta$) to vary from $-0.9<\delta<0.1$, and the 2175Å bump strength ($B$) to vary between $0<B<3$.
+As briefly described in the main text, we model the SED of \galname\ using {\sc Bagpipes} based on the measured \jwst/NIRCam+NIRISS photometry.
+Specifically, we assume a \cite{Salim18} dust model, allowing the slope ($\delta$) to vary within $-0.9<\delta<0.1$, and the 2175Å bump strength ($B$) to vary within $0<B<3$.
 We assume Gaussian priors on the various dust parameters.
-The visual extinction, which we allow to vary in a linear grid between 0 and 2, has the prior centred at 0.1, with a sigma of 0.5, which is the same prior as for $B$.
-For $\delta$, we impose a Gaussian prior centred at $-0.5$ and with a $0.1$ sigma as well.
-We also allow the metallicity to vary between $0<Z<1$, with a prior centred at 0.2 and with 0.1 sigma.
-We assume a \cite{Kroupa01} initial mass function (IMF).
+The visual extinction, which we allow to vary in a linear grid between 0 and 2, has the prior centered at 0.1, with a sigma of 0.5, which is the same prior as that for $B$.
+For $\delta$, we impose a Gaussian prior centered at $-0.5$, with a $0.1\sigma$.
+We also allow the metallicity to vary within $0<Z<1$, with a prior centered at 0.2 with a $0.1\sigma$.
+We assume a \cite{Kroupa01} IMF.
 For the constant SFH model, we set the maximum age in a grid from 1~Myr to 10~Myr.
 Finally, we set the lifetime of birth clouds to 10~Myr.
-Increasing the maximum age allowed in the prior to 100~Myr we still find the code to infer a mass weighted age $<10$\,Myr ($2.2\pm 0.8$\,Myr), and the stellar mass remains consistent with the result presented in the main text.
-We also note that other literature studies find consistently young ages, using a similar constant SFH \citep[][]{Carnall22} or a non-parametric SFH \citep[][]{Tacchella22}.
+Increasing the maximum age allowed in the prior to 100~Myr we still find the code to infer a mass-weighted age $<10$\,Myr ($2.2\pm 0.8$\,Myr), and the stellar mass remains consistent with the result presented in the main text.
+We also note that other literature studies have found consistently young ages, using a similarly constant SFH \citep[][]{Carnall23} or a non-parametric SFH \citep[][]{Tacchella22}.
 The resulting posterior distributions of the best fit are shown in Fig.~\ref{fig:sedcorner}, and summarized in Table~\ref{tab:galprops}.